 Timothy received his Master of Public Administration and Certified Nonprofit Professional certification from University of the District of Columbia’s School of Business and Public Administration.
 He obtained his B.S. in Psychology from Wilberforce University.

-Tsion Bizuayehu is a fellow and assistant to the Executive Director Matheos Mesfin at IEA Councils.
+Tsion Bizuayehu is a Program Manager and assistant to the Executive Director Matheos Mesfin at IEA Councils.
 She is a Senior at the University of Maryland studying Government and Politics with a concentration on InternatIonal Relations and Development.
 With a keen interest in education policy, the nonprofit sector, and a passion for mentoring and giving back to the East African community Tsion joined IEA Councils in the summer of 2020.
 Since joining she has handled the daily programmatic services and structural adjustments necessary due to the Covid-19 pandemic.
 She engages with our stakeholders as much as our students, providing individualized support.
 She speaks Amharic and Spanish, and is learning French.

 Alumni Relations, Curriculum and Persistence Advisor